Stefano Erardi: Works

 Works by Erardi may be found in many church buildings throughout Malta and Gozo.
-Some notable paintings attributed to him include Adoration of the Magi (1667) at the Chapel of the Langue of Germany in Saint John's Co-Cathedral, Our Lady with the Child Jesus at Mdina cathedral, and St Zita and St James and St Barbara at the Gozo cathedral.
+Some notable paintings attributed to him include Adoration of the Magi (1667) at the Chapel of the Langue of Germany in St John's Co-Cathedral, Our Lady with the Child Jesus at Mdina cathedral, and St Zita and St James and St Barbara at the Gozo cathedral.
 Several churches in Valletta contain paintings by Erardi, including the Collegiate Parish Church of St Paul's Shipwreck, the Jesuit church, and the churches of Our Lady of Pilar, St. Mary of Jesus, St. Nicholas and St. Roque.

 Other paintings by Erardi may be found in the parish churches of Birgu, Birkirkara, Cospicua, Kirkop, Mosta, Msida, Naxxar, Qormi, Qrendi, Safi, Sannat, Victoria, Gozo and Żurrieq, along with the Sanctuary of Our Lady of Mellieħa and in numerous other churches and chapels.

 Other works may be found in the Wignacourt Museum, the National Museum of Fine Arts and the Inquisitor's Palace.